rmpt/data-server/README.md

 # data-server

-## docker

-If you just want to have it running, use my docker image at: https://hub.docker.com/r/rmpt/rest-server

-## usage

 Say you want a rest server with 2 endpoints: `/posts` and `/comments`.
 The command to put it online is the following.